-Stat: Bacterial vaginosis (BV) is the most common cause of vaginitis symptoms among women of childbearing age (15-45).
-However, half the women who meet clinical criteria for BV have no symptoms.
+Stat: Bacterial vaginosis (BV) is the most common cause of vaginitis symptoms among people with vaginas of childbearing age (15-45).
+However, half the people who meet clinical criteria for BV have no symptoms.

 What is it exactly?
 Bacterial vaginosis is an infection that only occurs to people who have a vagina.
 BV reflects a change in the vaginal bacterial environment.
 A healthy vagina contains several different kinds of bacteria in balance with each other so that no one type outnumbers all the others.
 BV results when an imbalance, including pH changes, occurs in the vagina because the amount of one or two types of bacteria has increased and outnumbered the rest.
 There's no one type of bacteria which are always responsible: any number of different bacteria can cause BV.

 The root cause of this disruption in the balance of the vaginal flora is not fully understood.
 Douching can increase the risk of acquiring BV.
-It isn't exactly clear what role sexual activity may have as BV can occur in women who are not sexually active.
-However, women who are sexually active do run a high risk of developing the condition, as do those with multiple partners or who have changed partners recently.
-BV is also one of the more common infections among lesbian women.
+It isn't exactly clear what role sexual activity may have as BV can occur in people with vaginas who are not sexually active.
+However, people who are sexually active do run a high risk of developing the condition, as do those with multiple partners or who have changed partners recently.
+BV is also one of the more common infections among lesbian cis women.

 About how many people have it?
 Statistics are elusive, but it's estimated that over 2 million people in America have BV at any given time.